 - Transport and storage: Proteins like hemoglobin transport oxygen and other molecules throughout the body.

-- Structure and support: Proteins such as collagen and keratin provide structural support to the skin, bones, hair and nails.
+- Structure and support: Proteins like collagen and keratin provide structural support to the skin, bones, hair, and nails.

 Benefits of Protein

-Proteins offer a wide range of benefits essential to the functioning and health of the human body.
+Proteins offer a wide range of essential benefits for the body's function and health.
 Some of the main benefits include:

-- Construction and repair of tissues: Proteins are essential for the formation and repair of muscles, organs and tissues.
-This is especially important during growth, development, and injury recovery.
+- Building and repairing tissues: Proteins are crucial for forming and repairing muscles, organs, and tissues.
+This is especially important during growth, development, and recovery from injuries.

 - Immune system support: Proteins play a key role in the immune system.
 Antibodies, which are proteins, help defend the body against infections and diseases.

-- Nutrient transport and storage: Proteins such as hemoglobin transport oxygen through the blood, while other proteins help transport and store essential nutrients in cells.
+- Transport and storage of nutrients: Proteins like hemoglobin transport oxygen through the blood, while other proteins help transport and store essential nutrients within cells.

-- Maintaining muscle mass: Consuming enough protein is crucial to maintaining muscle mass, especially during aging, weight loss, or recovering from illness.
+- Maintaining muscle mass: Consuming enough protein is essential for maintaining muscle mass, especially during aging, weight loss, or recovery from illness.

-- Structural support: Proteins such as collagen and keratin provide structure and support to tissues such as skin, hair, nails and bones.
+- Structural support: Proteins like collagen and keratin provide structure and support to tissues such as skin, hair, nails, and bones.

-- Energy source: Although it is not its main function, proteins can be used as a source of energy when carbohydrate and fat reserves are insufficient.
+- Source of energy: Although it is not their primary function, proteins can be used as an energy source when carbohydrate and fat reserves are insufficient.

-- Satisfaction and appetite control: Proteins help you feel fuller for longer, which can be beneficial for weight control and prevention of excessive food consumption.
+- Satiation and appetite control: Proteins help you feel full longer, which can be beneficial for controlling appetite and preventing overeating.

-- Maintenance of basic body functions: Proteins are involved in essential processes such as blood clotting, fluid balance, and nutrient transport.
+- Maintaining basic bodily functions: Proteins are involved in essential processes such as blood clotting, fluid balance, and nutrient transport.

-In summary, protein is vital for the growth, repair and maintenance of almost all structures and functions in the body, underscoring the importance of adequate protein intake in the daily diet.
+In summary, proteins are vital for growth, repair, and maintenance of nearly all body structures and functions, highlighting the importance of adequate protein intake in the daily diet.

 Protein Sources

-Protein sources fall into two main categories: animal and plant.
+Protein sources are divided into two main categories: animal and plant-based.

 - White and red meats.
-Among the proteins of high biological value are those from cow, veal and ox, lamb and goat and pork.
+High-biological-value proteins include those from beef, veal, lamb, and pork.
 These meats provide “good proteins” but also saturated or “bad” fats for health.
-To get a fat-free protein intake, you should opt for meats such as chicken, turkey, partridge, quail (birds in general) and rabbit.
-With an intermediate level of saturated fats would be game meats (deer, roe deer, venison, wild boar) and also duck meat.
+To get protein without fat, it is best to choose meats such as chicken, turkey, partridge, quail (poultry in general), and rabbit.
+With an intermediate level of saturated fats are game meats (deer, roe, wild boar) and duck.

 - Fish.
-Oily and river fish provide unsaturated or “good” fats.
-Whites provide protein, but without fat.
+Fatty and river fish provide unsaturated or “good” fats.
+White fish provides protein without fat.

 - Shellfish and crustaceans.
-Squid and octopus (rich in protein without fat).
-Prawn, prawn, lobster and lobster.
+Squid and octopus (rich in fat-free protein).
+Shrimp, prawns, lobsters, and crayfish.
 In the latter, the protein is concentrated in the tail and the saturated fats in the head, so it is healthier to eat only the tail.

 - Eggs.
-The protein is mainly in the white (there is barely any in the yolk).
+Protein is mainly found in the egg white (there is very little in the yolk).

 - Dairy.
-Milk, cheese, yogurt, etc. Full-fat dairy products are also high in saturated fat.
-To receive the protein contribution and not consume fat, it is recommended to eat skimmed or reduced-fat cheeses and fresh cheeses instead of cured ones.
+Milk, cheese, yogurt, etc. Full-fat dairy also contains a high amount of saturated fat.
+To get protein without the fat, it is recommended to choose low-fat or fat-free options and fresh cheeses instead of aged ones.

 - Legumes.
-Source of vegetable protein found in lentils, chickpeas, beans, peas and soybeans.
-They do not provide fat but do provide fiber and starch.
+Plant-based protein source found in lentils, chickpeas, beans, peas, and soybeans.
+They provide no fat but contain fiber and starch.

 - Cereals.
-Corn, rice, wheat, oats, quinoa, rye, etc. They have different degrees of protein depending on the cereal.
+Corn, rice, wheat, oats, quinoa, rye, etc. They have different levels of protein depending on the cereal.

-- Dried fruits.
-Almonds, hazelnuts, walnuts, cashews, etc. In addition, they provide unsaturated (“good”) fats.
+- Nuts.
+Almonds, hazelnuts, walnuts, cashews, etc. They also provide unsaturated (“good”) fats.

-You can also find protein in supplement form both in protein powder format and in protein bars.
+You can also find protein in supplement form as protein powder or in protein bars.

 Protein powder: